Teein/Html/README.md

 ### Composable templates

 The "Hello World"-example looks managable, but for real world application templates tend to be much more involved.
 To cope with the growing complexity of your application we make use of an earth-old concept: composability.
-The idea is to group simpel templates together to get bigger but equally simpel templates.
+The idea is to group simple templates together to get bigger but equally simple templates.
 For instance, many things in our example look like typical HTML5-boilerplate.
 Let's see how we could refactor the example so that we can reuse most of the template and adapt the flexible parts to other scenarios.

 The primary ingredient for composable templates is the `function`.
 Here is the roadmap of what we are going to do for refactoring: We will separate the hello-world-template into two functions: Let's call 'em `boilerplate` and `content`.
-The `boilerplat`-function takes one arguement `$content` and wraps it into a HTML5-skeleton exactly like the one above.
+The `boilerplate`-function takes one arguement `$content` and wraps it into a HTML5-skeleton exactly like the one above.
 The `content`-function does not take any arguements but simply returns the headline.
 Finally, we're going to glue the two functions together to get the same output as in our orignal example.

 ~~~php
 <?php